Oakdale, California: Economy

 The Oakdale economy centers on agriculture, food manufacturing, and tourism.

 Oakdale was the home to the Oakdale Hershey Plant, a satellite plant of Hershey Chocolate, that closed in January 2008 and moved to Mexico.
 It opened in May 1965, operated the Hershey's Oakdale Visitor Center and Shop in town, and employed about 575 local people.
-The plant was purchased by Sconza Candy Company, which began production in October 2008.
+The plant was purchased by Sconza Chocolates, which began production in October 2008.

-Many other large food manufacturing operations are nearby including a ConAgra Foods Hunt's plant which is one of the largest tomato processing plants in the world.
+Many other large food manufacturing operations are nearby, including a ConAgra Foods Hunt's plant, which is one of the largest tomato processing plants in the world.
 Cattle ranching is common in the surrounding areas, adding to the diversity and character of the local economy.

 Education

 Oakdale has a high school, a junior high school and four elementary schools.
 Together they comprise the Oakdale Joint Unified School District.